sadasystems/ngm_gcp_infra/Terraform/CloudSQL/BQDataset/README.md

 # Terraform Component

-Dataflow Job
+BigQuery Dataset and Tables

 ## Description

-This component provisions the dataflow job and associated pipeline code into GCP, in support of ingesting Tier3 and powercheck files.
+This component provisions the Bigquery dataset and associated table(s) in support of the Cloud SQL data that needs to be ingested into the tables.

 ---
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->